Research-backed review

 Not ideal for

-• Users chasing the most exciting reward framing
+• Users chasing only the most exciting reward framing

 • Readers who only care about headline earnings